This Azure tutorial will discuss the steps to Create Azure Function Time Trigger From Visual Studio.

 Prerequisites

-- We need Updated Azure Function tools
+- We need Updated Azure Function tools.

 - You need an Azure Storage Account.
 If you don’t have an Azure Storage Account till now, create an Azure Storage Account now.

 Well, now we are ready for the development activities with all the Prerequisites needed.
-Let’s start the creating the Azure Function Project.
+Let’s start creating the Azure Function Project.

 - Project name: Provide the Azure Function Project name